aarotaylor/mb_unzipped/README.md

-# mb-more-stats
+# mb_unzipped
-A work-in-progress statistics plugin for MusicBee
+A plugin that allows MusicBee to unzip archives from a specified folder